 Retaining wall elements are in good condition.
 There are several locations with minor spalls on coping and wall panels.

 2.5.3 CTP Bridges

-The majority of the bridge elements are in good condition with only a few issues observed.
-One of the
+The majority of the bridge elements are in good condition with few issues observed.
+One observation noted this year was minor bearing pad movement and minor beam spalls as illustrated in Figure 38.